Welcome to Class 3

-Our class is made up of 25 enthusiastic, creative and considerate Year 3 and 4 pupils, our teacher Miss Brown and our teaching assistant.
+Our class is made up of 27 enthusiastic, creative and considerate Year 3 and 4 pupils, our teacher Miss Brown and our teaching assistants Mrs Darley and Mrs McNally.
 In Class 3, we respect each other and are proud of each other’s achievements.
 We work together to create a welcome and warm class atmosphere, where every class member feels valued and loved.
 We hope you enjoy looking at our class page, photo gallery, videos, links and blog posts!

 Things to remember:

 In English: This term, we will produce a range of writing based on the book ‘Escape from Pompeii’ by Christina Balit, which links to our Roman topic.
 Together we will explore the book, write pieces in the role of Train or Livia, recount the events, write detailed descriptive pieces and write an information text on Roman life.

 In Maths: Lessons focus on arithmetic, problem-solving and reasoning.
 This term, we begin by revising and furthering our understanding of place value with numbers up to 4 digits different methods for addition and subtraction.
 We will also be focusing on times tables as well as the associated division facts.
 Times tables remain a priority and it is essential that children feel confident with these, including the associated division facts.